Sebastianindenkaempen/DIS18-ORKG/README.md

 The user interface lets you choose which kind of outout you prefer.
 In any case you can download the result of the process by klicking the download symbol on the top right corner of the output table.

 #### ORKG Format
 This format is specifically prepared to be uploaded to ORKG by using the CSV upload function.
 Therefore all the columns are specifically named so that ORKG can find the matches right away.
 In some cases the data format of specific cells or rows is not compatible with ORKG.
-In these cases the output can be manually corrected either directly in ORKG or in the user interface.
+In these cases the output can be manually corrected either directly in ORKG or in the user interface [2].

 #### Raw Format
 This format is ideal for bugfixing or understanding exactly how the process works.
 It also offers a possibility to download the data and apply other use cases but to upload to ORKG.